The mission of Choosing Wisely is to promote conversations between clinicians and patients by helping patients choose care that is:

 - Supported by evidence

 - Not duplicative of other tests or procedures already received

 - Truly necessary

 Beginning in 2012, national organizations representing medical specialists have asked their members to identify tests or procedures commonly used in their field whose necessity should be questioned and discussed.
 This call to action has resulted in specialty-specific lists of “Things Providers and Patients Should Question.”

-To help patients engage their health care provider in these conversations and empower them to ask questions about what tests and procedures are right for them, former campaign partner Consumer Reports developed patient-friendly materials based on the specialty societies’ lists of recommendations of tests and treatments that may be unnecessary.
+To help patients engage their health care provider in these conversations and empower them to ask questions about what tests and procedures are right for them, patient-friendly materials were created based on the specialty societies’ lists of recommendations of tests and treatments that may be unnecessary.

 Our Success Stories detail ways in which clinicians are implementing the campaign in their practice and how patients are avoiding unnecessary care.

 Note: Choosing Wisely recommendations should not be used to establish coverage decisions or exclusions.
 Rather, they are meant to spur conversation about what is appropriate and necessary treatment.
 As each patient situation is unique, providers and patients should use the recommendations as guidelines to determine an appropriate treatment plan together.